-Rift Valley fever virus (RVFV) is a mosquito-borne zoonotic pathogen which can cause hemorrhagic fever, neurological disorders or blindness in humans, as well as a high rate of abortion in ruminants.
-Even though this virus is native to sub-Saharan Africa, upon introduction of the virus in certain environment the transmission will occur whenever sheep and cattle are present with abundant mosquito populations.
+Rift Valley fever virus (RVFV) is a mosquito-borne zoonotic pathogen that can cause hemorrhagic fever, neurological disorders or blindness in humans, as well as a high rate of abortion in ruminants.
+Even though this virus is native to sub-Saharan Africa, upon introduction of the virus in certain environments, the transmission will occur whenever sheep and cattle are present with abundant mosquito populations.

-Soon after that a serious outbreak ensued which resulted in considerable suffering and death, but also economic hardship across East Africa.
+Soon after the floods, a serious outbreak ensued which resulted in considerable suffering and death, but also economic hardship across East Africa.
 Both direct and indirect costs were present, most notably in the domains of patient management, outbreak response, public health control interventions and household losses.

-From 30 November 2006 to 12 March 2007, a total of 684 cases (including 155 deaths) of RVF was reported in Kenya, which translates into 23% case-fatality rate.
-234 of those cases (or 34%) were confirmed in the laboratory by the presence of IgM antibodies or by employing reverse transcription polymerase chain reaction (RT-PCR).
+From 30 November 2006 to 12 March 2007, a total of 684 cases (including 155 deaths) of RVF was reported in Kenya, which translates into a 23% case-fatality rate; 234 of those cases (or 34%) were confirmed in the laboratory by the presence of IgM antibodies or by employing reverse transcription-polymerase chain reaction (RT-PCR).

 The response to the outbreak was initially organized by the Kenya Field Epidemiology and Laboratory Training Program and Kenyan Ministry of Health, in collaboration with the Kenya Medical Research Institute, World Health Organization, CDC's Emerging Infections Program and Médecins Sans Frontières International.

-From 19 December 2006 to 20 February 2007, a total of 114 cases (including 51 deaths) of RVF were reported in Somalia, which translates into 45% case-fatality rate.
-Nevertheless, merely three cases were laboratory confirmed, either by IgM antibody detection or RT-PCR.
+From 19 December 2006 to 20 February 2007, a total of 114 cases (including 51 deaths) of RVF were reported in Somalia, which translates into a 45% case-fatality rate.
+Nevertheless, merely three cases were laboratory-confirmed, either by IgM antibody detection or RT-PCR.